breecummins/social_sampling_in_epidemics/README.md

  `subnetwork_seed_proportion` is the proportion of nodes that are in the fixed subnetwork of the contact network used as a seed in the social network sampler (float between 0 and 1).
 For example, a proportion of 0.25 means that all of the edges between nodes in a random sample of 25% of the contact network will be in the social network sample.
 A proportion of zero means that there is no fixed subnetwork and the CCM sample will depend only on the degree distribution of the contact network.

- `population_increase` is the multiplier of the number of nodes in the contact network that will be part of the social network (a float number >= 1).
-For example, a multiplier of 1.25 means that the social network sample will include all of the nodes in the contact network plus approximately 25% more.
-This is only an approximate figure, since additional nodes that end up being isolates in the social network will be dropped.
-To ensure the same nodes in both the contact and social networks, set `population_increase` to 1.
+ `degree_distribution` is a dictionary containing the degree distribution that will be used to sample the social network via CCM.
+The dictionary has degrees as the keys and the probabilities of selecting those degrees as values.
+Only degrees with nonzero probability need to be included.
+All missing degrees will be filled with the small probability 1e-6.

  ## Simulating Respondent-Driven Sampling